pydata/xarray/doc/indexing.rst

 | By name          | By label     | ``arr.sel(space='IA')`` or |br| | ``ds.sel(space='IA')`` or |br| |
 |                  |              | ``arr.loc[dict(space='IA')]``   | ``ds.loc[dict(space='IA')]``   |
 +------------------+--------------+---------------------------------+--------------------------------+

+More advanced indexing is also possible for all the four types of indexings by supplying :py:class:`~xarray.DataArray` objects as indexer.
+See :ref:`advanced_indexing` for the details.

 Positional indexing